Healthy Homes Assessment Arakura

 Healthy Homes Assessment Services

 Did you have any idea that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords now have to make sure their Arakura rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy, and all private rental properties must be completely conforming by the 1st July 2024.
+Landlords must ensure that their Arakura rental properties meet the minimum Healthy Homes Standards within 90 days of any renewal or new tenancy and all private rentals must be fully conforming by the 1st July 2024.

-We can assess your rental property to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessment, we will advise you or your property manager of the tasks that requirements to be done, and offer a report with all the information needed for your tenancy agreement’s Healthy Home Statement of Compliance.
+We will assess your rental property to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessment, we will advise you or your property manager of the work required. requirements to be done, and offer a report with all the information needed to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Inability to meet the standards under the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for up to $7,200 in addition to any healthy homes relevant fines.
+Failure to comply with the requirements under the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for up to $7200 plus any additional healthier homes associated fines.

-Our company is fully independent assessors of rental properties, we are fully qualified to evaluate both Healthy Homes and Homefit.
+We’re completely independent assessors of rental properties, and are completely qualified to assess both Healthy Homes and Homefit.

 Call Now (04) 280 6779